bobek-balinek/mustachex/readme.md

 ```

 ### Partials
-By default, mustachex loads all partials from the subdirectory `partials` of the express view directory.
+By default, mustachex loads all partials from the subdirectory named `partials` (and every subdirectory below) of the express `views` directory.
 This means that partials just work without any extra configuration required:

 **views/partials/hello.html**
 ```html